Equivalence of Dark Energy Models: A Theoretical and Bayesian Perspective: Theoretical background

 where $\rho$ and $p$ represent the total energy density and pressure of the cosmic components, respectively, and $H = \frac{\dot{a}}{a}$ is the Hubble expansion rate.
 We assume four main components in the Universe: radiation, baryons, cold dark matter, and dark energy, denoted by the subscripts $r$, $b$, $c$, and $x$, respectively.
 Each component is modelled as a barotropic perfect fluid with EoS given by $p_i = w_i \rho_i$.
 Radiation and baryonic matter are characterized by $w_r = 1/3$ and $w_b = 0$, while cold dark matter is also pressureless, with $w_c = 0$.
 Despite sharing the same EoS, baryonic matter, and dark matter are treated as distinct components due to their different physical properties.
 Dark energy, on the other hand, is considered to have a general time-dependent EoS, $w_x(a)$.

 In the $\Lambda$CDM model, there is no interaction between the components of the Universe, meaning no exchange of energy or momentum occurs.
 We assume that baryons and radiation are independently conserved.
-For these components, the background energy conservation equation, $\dot{\rho}_i + 3H\rho_i = 0$, leads to:
+For these components, the background energy conservation equation, $\dot{\rho}_i + 3H\rho_i = 0$, with EoS $w_b=0$ and $w_r = 1/3$ leads to:

 For the dark sector, however, there is no compelling reason to assume independent conservation of energy densities.
 Thus, we allow for interactions between dark matter and dark energy.
-Following \cite{vonMarttens:2019ixw}, the dark sector can be described as a unified fluid with energy density and pressure at the background level given by:
+Following \cite{vonMarttens:2019ixw}, the dark sector can be described as a unified dark fluid ($d$) with energy density and pressure at the background level given by:

-where the subscript $d$ denotes the unified dark fluid.
 Dark matter is assumed to be pressureless, and $r$ is the ratio of dark matter to dark energy densities.
 The unified dark fluid can be described by an effective EoS expressed in terms of the dark energy EoS parameter and the density ratio $r(a)$:

 The total energy density of the dark sector must be conserved.
 Thus, the background energy conservation equation can be written in terms of the effective EoS as:

 Until a specific model is specified to separate the components of the dark sector, its dynamics at the background level are governed by the effective EoS parameter $\omega_d(a)$.
 The phenomenon of dark degeneracy arises from the fact that (see \eqref{conservation dark sector}) $\omega_d(a)$ depends on both the dark energy EoS parameter $\omega_x(a)$, which reflects the potential dynamic nature of dark energy independent of other components, and $r(a)$, which accounts for possible interactions between dark matter and dark energy.
 As a result, different combinations of $\omega_x(a)$ and $r(a)$ can produce the same $\omega_d(a)$, and consequently, the same Hubble expansion rate $H$.
 It is important to emphasize that dark degeneracy does not imply that two descriptions with the same $\omega_d(a)$ but different $\omega_x(a)$ and $r(a)$ are identical.
 The difference lies in how dark matter and dark energy evolve: while the two descriptions lead to the same $H$, their components follow distinct evolutionary paths.
 This has a significant implication: observations based solely on distance measurements—such as those using Type Ia supernovae, Baryon Acoustic Oscillations, or cosmic chronometers—cannot distinguish between models with identical $\omega_d(a)$.
 However, at the perturbation level, dark degeneracy can be broken.